Identity provider (IdP)

 Accept or reject grant

-Your IdP server communicates the choice made by the end-user on the consent screen (accept/reject) to your authorization server.
-The request is secured with an x-idp-secret
+header, to communicate the choice made by the end-user on the consent screen (accept/deny) to your authorization server.

 endpoint.
 The response is served on your defined INTERACTION_PORT